Maela Moison: Elite Triathlon as an Entrepreneurial Venture

 A memorable season

-The past two seasons have marked a major milestone in my athletic career, with several notable results in long-distance events, including a strong 4th-place finish in the PRO category at the Barcelona Challenge, which secured my qualification for the Challenge World Championships in Slovakia this May 2026:
+The past two seasons have marked a major milestone in my athletic career, with several notable results in long-distance events, including a strong 4th-place finish in the PRO category at the Barcelona Challenge, which secured my qualification for the Challenge World Championships in Slovakia in May 2026:

 - 8th place in the PRO category at the St. Pölten Challenge